SystemsApproach/ops/monitor.rst

 tracing tool originally developed by Uber.
 (Jaeger is not currently included in Aether, but was utilized in a predecessor ONF edge cloud.)
-Jaeger includes instrumentation of the runtime system for the language(s) used to implement an application, a collector, storage, a query language that can be used to analyze stored traces, and a user dashboard designed to help diagnose performance problems and do root cause analysis.
+Jaeger includes instrumentation of the runtime system for the language(s) used to implement an application, a collector, storage, and a query language that can be used to diagnose performance problems and do root cause analysis.

 6.4 Integrated Dashboards
 -------------------------